Janfred/draft-rieckers-emu-eap-ute/draft-rieckers-emu-eap-ute.md

 In order to give the user time to deliver the OOB message between the peer and the server, at least two separate EAP conversations are needed.

 The overall protocol starts with a version and cryptosuite negotiation and peer detection.
-Depending of the current state of the peer and server, different exchanges are selected.
+Depending on the current state of the peer and server, different exchanges are selected.

 If the server or the peer are in the unregistered state, peer and server exchange nonces and keys for the Ephemeral Elliptic Curve Diffie-Hellman.
 This is called the Initial Exchange.